 Depending on the cause of the rash, antihistamines may be recommended to decrease itching.
 Antibiotics may be prescribed if there is a bacterial infection.

-The doctor may prescribe a cream for diaper rash caused by yeast.
+The provider may prescribe a cream for diaper rash caused by yeast.
 If the rash is severe and not caused by yeast, a corticosteroid cream may be recommended.

-For eczema, the doctor may prescribe ointments or cortisone drugs to decrease inflammation.
+For eczema, the provider may prescribe ointments or cortisone drugs to decrease inflammation.